 This is just a few notes on the hiring process.
 As it should be, it is a very long haul to become a police officer.
 Because of the high level of power, authority, and responsibility that comes with being a police officer, the process for selecting those who will serve the citizens of Oregon is very long an tedious.
 So here it is.
 The road to becoming an Oregon Police Officer:

 I. Age: The first requirement you must meet is the age.
 You must be 21 years old by the time you graduate from the police academy.
-We do not have a maximum age requirement.

 II.
 Education.
 Presently we only require a high school diploma, or GED.
 Your grades and transcripts will be reviewed during the application process.